databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 ## Create a Unity Catalog metastore and link it to workspaces

 A [databricks_metastore](../resources/metastore.md) is the top level container for data in Unity Catalog.
-A single metastore can be shared across Databricks workspaces, and each linked workspace has a consistent view of the data and a single set of access policies.
-Databricks recommends using a small number of metastores, except when organizations wish to have hard isolation boundaries between data.
-Data cannot be easily joined/queried across metastores.
+You can only create a single metastore for each region in which your organization operates, and attach workspaces to the metastore.
+Each workspace will have the same view of the data you manage in Unity Catalog.

 ```hcl
 resource "databricks_metastore" "this" {